afknapping/pingy-cli-wiki/Creating-a-custom-scaffold.md

 },
 ```

+⚠️ you need to add the modules to transform your source files as devDependencies.
+If you are using `.pug` files in your scaffold, you would need to add `pug`.

 ### `pingyJson`

 Properties in `pingyJson` will be used to extend the scaffolded `pingy.json` file.
 You may include the following properties: